go-rod/go-rod.github.io/get-started/README.md

 By default, Rod will disable the browser's UI to maximize the performance.
 But when developing an automation task we usually care more about the ease of debugging.
-Rod provides a lot of ways to help you debugging your code.
+Rod provides a lot of solutions to help you debug the code.

 Let's create a ".rod" config file under the current working directory.
 The content is: